Kong/docs.konghq.com/app/docs/0.13.x/proxy.md

 There are two configurable elements here:

-1. The number of retries: this can be configured per API using the `retries` property of the `API` object.
-See the [management API][API] for more details on this.
+1. The number of retries: this can be configured per Service using the `retries` property.
+See the [Admin API][API] for more details on this.

-2. What exactly constitutes an error: here Kong uses the Nginx defaults, which means an error or timeout occuring while establishing a connection with the server, passing a request to it, or reading the response header.
+2. What exactly constitutes an error: here Kong uses the Nginx defaults, which means an error or timeout occuring while establishing a connection with the server, passing a request to it, or reading the response headers.

 The second option is based on Nginx's [proxy_next_upstream][proxy_next_upstream] directive.
 This option is not